ben-wyatt/draw-steel/backend/models/README.md

 - more tbd
 - fix Target: Two creatures or objects

 GPT-5 can create a monster stat block perfectly.
 I ran it on predator_A.
 But it also cost 3 cents for one image...
 Let's try mini and nano!

 Nano failed to make the power roll.
 Mini also failed to do power roll.
+Gemini 2.5 Flash Lite worked well!
+But structured outputs has a maximum allowed nesting depth sometimes it doesn't pass the parser. in that case, we should just rerun with max_tries